grange85/ahfow-database/_luna-releases/luna-the-days-of-our-nights.md

        - title: Dear Diary
          notes:
          author: "Lyrics by Dean Wareham, music by Luna"
-       - title: Hello, Little One
+       - title: Hello Little One
          notes:
          author: "Lyrics by Dean Wareham, music by Luna"
        - title: The Old Fashioned Way